Perle-Systems-Limited/container-sample/README.md

 	arguments 1 /bin/bash
 	arguments 2 -i

-Then restart it and do `container connect pslsample` for shell access in the container.
+Then restart it and do `container connect pslsample_cont` for shell access in the container.

 The scripts are in /usr/local/bin/ and can be modified inside the